Docklands Light Railway: Extensions to the City and the Royal Docks (1991–1994)

 The view from looking east prior to rebuilding shows approach tracks to the left and the DLR line in the centre.
 Just visible in the distance is a DLR train that has emerged from the tunnel to to the right.

 The initial system had a relatively low capacity, but the Docklands area very quickly developed into a major financial centre and employment zone, increasing traffic.
 In particular Tower Gateway, at the edge of the City of London, attracted criticism for its poor connections, as it did not connect directly with the nearby Tower Hill tube station or Fenchurch Street railway station.
 The criticism arose partly because the system usage was higher than expected.
 Plans were developed, before the system opened, to extend it to in the west and Beckton in the east.
-Stations and trains were extended to two-unit length, and the system was expanded into the heart of the City of London to through a tunnel, which opened in 1991 at a cost of £295 million.
+Additional trains were purchased (P89 stock), stations were extended to two-unit length, and the system was expanded into the heart of the City of London to through a tunnel, which opened in 1991 at a cost of £295 million.
 This extension left on a stub.

-The original trains were not suitable for underground usage due to not meeting the fire safety laws for underground trains.
-They were operated for a time on the above-ground sections only, and were later sold.

 As the Canary Wharf office complex grew, Canary Wharf DLR station was redeveloped from a small wayside station to a large one with six platforms serving three tracks and a large overall roof, fully integrated into the malls below the office towers.

 The east of Docklands needed better transport connections to encourage development, and a fourth branch, towards Beckton, was planned, with several route options available.
 A route from via and the north side of the Royal Docks complex was chosen, and opened in March 1994 at a cost of £280 million.
 Initially it was thought the line was likely to be underutilised, due to the sparse development in the area and for this reason two additional stations at Thames Wharf (not to be confused with the later Thames Wharf proposal on the Woolwich branch) and Connaught were omitted.
 As part of this extension, one side of the original flat triangular junction was replaced by a grade-separated junction west of Poplar.
 Poplar was rebuilt to give cross-platform interchange between the Stratford and Beckton lines, with a new grade-separated junction built east of the station at the divergence of the Stratford and Beckton lines.
 As part of the extension, a new, larger, depot was built at Beckton.
+Owing to various issues with the P86 and P89 trains (including non-compliance with fire safety standards required for underground operation, low capacity, inability to be coupled in pairs and issues with the signalling system), a replacement fleet of trains and a new signalling system from Alcatel SelTrac was installed.